particle-iot/docs/src/content/troubleshooting/connectivity/interpreting-cloud-debug.md

 - New Zealand
 - Switzerland

 It is also possible that certain areas will have 3G coverage but not 2G.
-In the United States, both AT&T and T-Mobile are used with the Electron and E Series (2G/3G), but 2G is only supported on T-Mobile.
+In the United States, both AT&T and T-Mobile are used with the Electron and E-Series (2G/3G), but 2G is only supported on T-Mobile.
 Thus the Electron 2G (G350) will only ever connect to T-Mobile, so it will have a different coverage area than the Electron 2G/3G (U201 and U260) and LTE devices.

 The carrier scan is a good way to determine if there is 2G coverage on a nearby tower and which carrier it is.